asyncapi/generator/docs/authoring.md

 ## Common assumptions

 1. A template is a directory in your file system.
+1. The template can have own dependencies.
+Just create `package.json` for the template.
+The generator makes sure to trigger the installation of dependencies.
 1. Templates may contain multiple files.
 Unless stated otherwise, all files will be rendered.
 1. The template engine is [Nunjucks](https://mozilla.github.io/nunjucks).
 1. Templates may contain `filters` or helper functions.
 They must be stored in the `.filters` directory under the template directory.
 [Read more about filters](#filters).